ravens/awesome-telco/README.md

 - [go-SCTP](https://github.com/ishidawataru/sctp) - Stream Control Transmission Protocol (SCTP) in Go.
 - [usrsctp](https://github.com/sctplab/usrsctp) - This is a userland SCTP stack supporting FreeBSD, Linux, Mac OS X and Windows.

+### Diameter

+- [go-diameter](https://github.com/fiorix/go-diameter) - Package go-diameter is an implementation of the Diameter Base Protocol RFC 6733 and a stack for the Go programming language.
+- [jdiameter](https://github.com/RestComm/jdiameter/) - RestComm jDiameter provides an Open Source Java implementation of the Diameter standard for Authentication, Authorization, and Accounting (AAA).

 ### Others

 - [go-SCCP](https://github.com/wmnsk/go-sccp) - Package sccp provides simple and painless handling of SCCP(Signaling Connection Control Part) in SS7/SIGTRAN stack, implemented in the Go Programming Language.
 - [Pycrate](https://github.com/P1sec/pycrate) - the successor of the libmich library that is used to encode and decode data structures, including ASN.1 used in cellular protocol.
 - [OGSLib](https://github.com/open5gs/ogslib) - state machine and utilities functions for NextEPC and Open5gs
 - [DIAGLibrary](https://github.com/sanjaywave/DiagLibrary) -  a JNI library that implement a DIAG protocol parser under C code to be used under Android or Linux.
-- [go-diameter](https://github.com/fiorix/go-diameter) - Package go-diameter is an implementation of the Diameter Base Protocol RFC 6733 and a stack for the Go programming language.

 ## Infrastructure